Most homes need between 20 and 70 pints per day, depending on square footage and starting humidity.

 This chart assumes:

-• No active water intrusion
+- there is no active water intrusion

 If you have not measured indoor humidity yet, measure relative humidity in your home before selecting equipment.